NLnetLabs/cascade/doc/manual/source/building.rst

 for your platform.
 By default, you install from crates.io, but you can for example also install from a specific Git URL, as explained below.

-Installing the latest Cascade (and dnst, a runtime dependency) is as simple as
+Installing the latest Cascade (and :program:`dnst`, a runtime dependency) is as simple as running:
-running:

 ..
 Installing the latest Cascade (and dnst, a runtime dependency) release from
 .. crates.io is as simple as running: